durrantlab/subpex/README.md

        - `jd`: Jaccard distance
     - make sure that the WESTPA progress coordinate and auxdata match the SubPEx ones (these sections are both found in the `west.cfg` file).
+       - JDD TODO: How expensive are all these aux datas?
+Can we just do it automatically? (need to ask Erich, then update wizard)
        - The WESTPA progress coordinate is specified at `west -> data -> datasets`, `subpex -> pcoord`, and in adaptive_binning/adaptive.py
        - The WESTPA auxiliary data is at `west -> executable -> datasets`
        - The SubPEx progress coordinate is at `subpex -> pcoord`